AdobeDocs/experience-manager-65.en/help/sites-developing/spa-routing.md

 >[!CAUTION]
 >
 >The current version of the `ModelRouter` only support the use of URLs that points to the actual resource path of Sling Model entry points.
-It doesn't support the use of Vanity URLs or aliases.
+It does not support the use of Vanity URLs or aliases.

 ## Routing Contract {#routing-contract}